-DJ Sabo’s name and his Sol*Selectas label have long been held in high esteem with the alternative Latin club music scene, and he’s now a driving force behind the young moombahton movement.
-Although he recently relocated to LA from NYC, he sat down with us to discuss the new genre, where it’s going, and the love of reggaeton among its founders.
-He breaks down what makes for a good studio mix, lays out the tools he uses, and also explains why he relocated to the Left Coast.
+DJ Sabo’s name and his Sol*Selectas label have long been held in high esteem with the Afro-Latin House and Moombahton scene.
+While the label is mostly known for Moombahton in the years 2012-2014, the signature Sol*Selectas sound incorporates ALL types of Global rhythms and grooves with an electronic edge.
+The label is now re-shifting slightly, digging deeper into Tribal-Tech sounds.
+In our exclusive interview, Sabo sat down with us to discuss the Moombahton scene, where it’s going, and the love of Reggaeton among its founders.
+He also breaks down what makes for a good studio mix, lays out the tools he uses, and explains why he relocated to the Left Coast.

 What makes for a good studio mix?

-For a studio mix I usually prepare the track list ahead of time, make sure all songs are in tune, and spend time on the intro and outro.
-The studio mix should have a theme of sorts, and generally I make them an eclectic blend of styles with varied tempos.
-I tend to edit some of the tracks as well so as to include as many songs as possible, without losing the flow.
-For live mixes I just use 2 CDJ 1000′s and a Pioneer 800 mixer, and record directly to a M-Audio Microtrack.
-For studio mixes I use Ableton Live.
-For a studio mix I tend to edit some of the tracks, extending the intros for blending from song to song, and also will add some voice-overs or sample snippets through out the mix, to coincide with the theme.
+For a studio mix, I usually prepare the track list ahead of time, make sure all songs are in tune, and then spend time on the intro and outro.
+The studio mix should have a theme of sorts; I generally make them an eclectic blend of styles with varied tempos.
+I also tend to edit some of the tracks as well to include as many songs as possible, without losing the flow.
+For live mixes, I just use two CDJ 1000′s, a Pioneer 800 mixer, and then record directly to an M-Audio Microtrack.
+For studio mixes, I use Ableton Live to edit some of the tracks, extend the intros for blending from song to song, and sometimes add voice-overs or sample snippets throughout the mix to coincide with the theme.